[?] Subscribe To This Site

 Grow plants close together, and they will consume the available space, nutrients, and sunlight, thereby pushing the weeds out of the way.

-Use the sun or Solarization
+Use the Sun

 You can let the sun help you get rid of persistent weeds, if you're willing to leave the bed unplanted for six weeks in the summer.
-Get started in late spring or early summer by pulling, hoeing or raking out as many weeds as you can from the garden bed.
+Get started in late spring or early summer by pulling, out as many weeds as you can from the garden bed.
 Then, moisten the soil and cover it with clear plastic, weighting or burying the edges.
 Leave the plastic in place for 6 weeks.
 When you remove the plastic, the sun will have cooked weeds that would otherwise have sprouted.

 Corn Gluten Meal